 - Based on desire for a possible multi-use, his preference is Concept 2 or 3. - Likes the alignment of Concept 2 with primary and cemetery on axis; concurs that full loops for trails are important; understands that distance from parking to cemetery and amenities is a concern for older residents.
 LOVES the opportunities for meadow planting---great for bees---maybe consider keeping bees as a restorative activity?
 Teach classes on it?
 Gardens (the suggested 'tulip' field he liked!)
 Great educational opportunity.
-Maybe use the amphitheater space? - Loves the amphitheater; shouldn't it move to the SE corner (similar to Committee's comment). - Please detail the amphitheater; he can envision renting this space if formalized as a revenue opportunity for the Township.
+Maybe use the amphitheater space? - Questions the use of the space shown as 'amphitheater'.
+Perhaps it could move to the SE corner (similar to Committee's comment). - Please detail the amphitheater; he can envision renting this space if formalized as a revenue opportunity for the Township.

-Bob DiDomizio - Towamencin Resident; tax collector; Engineer; local history buff; full-supporter of the Veterans Committee mission at the Park Focus on Park mission:
+Bob DiDomizio - Towamencin Resident; tax collector; Engineer; local history buff; full-supporter of the Veterans Committee mission at the Park Focus on Park mission;